 Obviously, you don’t want to face criminal prosecution for the unlicensed practice of medicine or be hit with an enforcement action for practicing in another state without a license.
 But going through the “normal” licensing process for each state you need and managing those licenses can be a nightmare.

 Although practicing across state lines can be complex, there are a variety of options available that can make your life easier and ensure your licensure compliance.
-On Wednesday, August 29th at 1pm ET, healthcare attorneys, Bradley Davidsen, Esq. and Daniel Kim, Esq., will walk you through the nuances of practicing across state lines, especially when done through telehealth/telemedicine services, while complying with state and federal regulations.
+In this online training, healthcare attorneys, Bradley Davidsen, Esq. and Daniel Kim, Esq., will walk you through the nuances of practicing across state lines, especially when done through telehealth/telemedicine services, while complying with state and federal regulations.

-Here are just a few of the actionable, step-by-step telehealth licensure compliance tactics you’ll receive by attending this 60-minute online training:
+Here are just a few of the actionable, step-by-step telehealth licensure compliance tactics you’ll receive by Viewing this 60-minute online training:

 Although mastering state licensure requirements for providing telemedicine services can be confusing, with a little assistance you can avoid compliance problems and successfully practice in multiple states easier than you thought possible.

-Don’t miss your chance to attend this upcoming attorney-led online training that will break down the ins and outs of multi-state licensure requirements when providing telehealth services.
-Registration for this training is limited to ensure that the experts have time to answer everyone’s question.
-Don’t wait.
+Don’t miss your chance to attend this attorney-led online training that will break down the ins and outs of multi-state licensure requirements when providing telehealth services.
+Registration for this training is limited, Don’t wait.
 Sign up for this must-attend online training today.

 You take no risk whatsoever.
 If you find this essential session doesn't meet your expectations or you are not satisfied for any reason, simply let us know.